anietieakpan/CountingPeople/README.md

 # Object/People Counter with MXNet-GluonCV

-This is a repo for a machine learning project - where I used the AWS MNNet library and implemented a people-counting logic.
+This is a repo for a machine learning project - where I used the Amazon MXNet Machine Learning library and implemented a people-counting application.

 ### Warning